 Like the Basic Binder pages, this Addendum information includes set-up and settings, instructions and exercises, and those all-important notes and tips.
 For example, did you know the Roller Foot is an excellent option for sewing vinyl?

 We really feel this Addendum is a must-have for any type of sewing.
 From heirloom to appliqué to garments and more – these are the feet that make the difference.

 The Binders & Guides Addendum

-One of the questions we get quite a bit here at Sew4Home is how we’re able to get such perfectly straight seams on bindings, edgestitching, topstitching, and more.
+One of the questions we get quite a bit here at S4H is how we are able to get such perfectly straight seams on bindings, edgestitching, topstitching, and more.
 Of course, there’s a certain amount of “practice makes perfect” going on, but having the right presser feet is the real secret.

-This Addendum covers the nine different Binders and Feet with Guides that can help keep your sewing on the straight and narrow.
+This Addendum covers the nine different Binders and Feet with Guides to help keep your sewing on the straight and narrow.